Effects of Life Transitions on the Elderly

 Retirement is often the first major transition faced by the elderly.
 Its effects on physical and mental health differ from person to person, depending on attitude toward and reason for retiring.
 About one third of retirees have difficulty adjusting to certain aspects of retirement, such as reduced income and altered social role and entitlements.
 Some people choose to retire, having looked forward to quitting work; others are forced to retire (eg, because of health problems or job loss).
 Appropriate preparation for retirement and counseling for retirees and families who experience difficulties may help.

-Relocation may occur several times during old age—eg, to retirement housing with desirable amenities, to smaller quarters to reduce the burden of upkeep, or to a residential care facility.
+Relocation may occur several times during old age—eg, to retirement housing with desirable amenities, to smaller quarters to reduce the burden of upkeep, to the homes of siblings or adult children, or to a residential care facility.
 Physical and mental status are significant predictors of relocation adjustment, as is thoughtful and adequate preparation.
 People who respond poorly to relocation are more likely to be living alone, socially isolated, poor, and depressed.
 Men respond less well than women.

 The less control people perceive they have over the move and the less predictable the new environment seems, the greater the stress of relocation.
 People should become acquainted with the new setting well in advance.
 For the cognitively impaired, a move away from familiar surroundings may exacerbate functional dependence and disruptive behavior.
 Because of financial, social, and other complications, some older adults feel they must remain in problematic homes or neighborhoods despite their desire to relocate.
 Social workers can help such people assess their options for relocation or home modification.